How does sewer repair work

 When should I call a plumber for sewer repair?

-You should call a professional plumber if you notice any signs of a sewer issue, such as slow drains, sewage backups, or foul odors.
-Attempting DIY sewer repair can be dangerous and often requires specialized equipment.
+You should call a plumber if you notice signs of a sewer problem like slow drains, sewage backups, or gurgling noises from your plumbing fixtures.

 How long does sewer repair typically take?